horovod/horovod/docs/spark.rst

 Horovod Spark Estimators
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Horovod Spark Estimators allow you to train your deep neural network directly on an existing Spark DataFrame,
-leveraging Horovod’s ability to scale across multiple workers, without any specialized code for distributed training:
+leveraging Horovod's ability to scale across multiple workers, without any specialized code for distributed training:

 .. code-block:: python